cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - Try upgrading EF to preview and using the Collate function for the Link 'does url already exist' check
  - Look at using NavLink tag in menu and/or wrapping with nav tag
  - A bad content code should be handled better
- - Wrap the Out of Memory that System.Drawing Image FromFile can throw that doesn't actually mean out of memory and rather means 'format issue'
  - Look at https://github.com/cyotek/SimpleScreenshotCapture/blob/master/src/ScreenshotCapture.cs to get rid of xaml island screen shot issue.
  - Extend To Excel to more Types
  - To Excel for logs